chrisbloom7/enumpath/README.md

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

-## Code of Conduct

-Everyone interacting in the Enumpath project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/youearnedit/enumpath/blob/master/CODE_OF_CONDUCT.md).

-## Credits
+## Acknowledgements

-This project is developed and maintained by the Engineering team at [YouEarnedIt](http://youearnedit.com), an employee engagement and performance metrics platform, headquartered in Austin, TX.
+This project is maintained by the Engineering team at [YouEarnedIt](http://youearnedit.com), an employee engagement and performance metrics platform, headquartered in Austin, TX.

-Enumpath is based on [Stefan Goessner's JSONPath spec](http://goessner.net/articles/JsonPath/), and was inspired by several similar libraries:
+Enumpath is based on [Stefan Goessner's JSONPath spec][jsonpath], and was inspired by several similar libraries:

 - [nickcharlton/keypath-ruby](https://github.com/nickcharlton/keypath-ruby)
 - [joshbuddy/jsonpath](https://github.com/joshbuddy/jsonpath)